 What about those production problems?

 The creation of No Time to Die was so problem-plagued that the press began joking that the 25th Bond film was cursed.
 First there was the changing of the directors: citing "creative differences," Bond producers Michael G. Wilson and Barbara Broccoli announced in 2018 that Boyle had quit the project.
 (It's been rumored that Boyle wanted to kill off the the iconic spy in the movie.)
 Broccoli later admitted that after his departure, the producers "considered shutting down the production entirely."

-Boyle was replaced by Beasts of No Nation director Cary Joji Fukunaga, but the problems didn't stop there.
+Boyle was replaced by Fukunaga, but the problems didn't stop there.
 While performing a stunt, Craig acquired ankle that required surgery and kept him away from the set for weeks.
 Then, a series of explosions rocked the set, leaving a member of the crew seriously injured.
 The film's production later made the news once again when a maintenance employee at the UK's Pinewood Studios, where the movie was being filmed, was arrested for hiding a camera in the women's bathrooms.

 So when is the movie coming out?

-Originally, thanks to all of the on-set drama, the film's release was delayed.
-It was first slated to drop in the UK on October 25th, 2019, then the movie's debut was pushed to February 14th, 2020, and finally to April 8th, 2020.
-Then!
-With MGM and Universal deciding to go forward with the corronavirus-related postponement, we were set to see No Time to Die release in the U.K. on November 12, 2020, and in the U.S. on November 20, 2020.
+With MGM and Universal deciding to go forward with the coronavirus-related postponement, we were, at one point, set to see No Time to Die release in the U.K. on November 12, 2020, and in the U.S. on November 20, 2020.
 Nope.
 Nuh-uh.
-Then it was pushed to April 2, 2021.
-And finally, the latest release date is Oct.
-8, 2021.
-We'll see if it actually happens.
+Then it was pushed to April 2, 2021, and once again, to October 8.